 After your goat is on the stand, and you both are sanitized, you are ready to get the milking party started.

-First, you’ll want to grab the teat, but there is a correct way of doing this.
+First, you’ll grab the teat, but there is a correct way of doing this.
 It will help you block the milk in the teat and not harm the goat (which is obviously very important.)

 As you quickly pull down, you should get a solid stream of milk.
-When pulling down be sure to leave your thumb and index finger in place, but you’ll want to squeeze your remaining fingers and the palm of your hand together as you pull down.
+When pulling down be sure to leave your thumb and index finger in place, but you’ll squeeze your remaining fingers and the palm of your hand together as you pull down.
 This should pull the milk down and form a steady stream.

 If so, then there is a good chance that your goat has mastitis.
 This is a resource to help you deal with or recognize mastitis in your goat.